ethhub-io/ethhub/docs/ethereum-roadmap/layer-2-scaling/commit-chains.md

 ## What are commit-chains?

-Commit-chains are the more generic term for what is also called Plasma for Ethereum blockchain.
+Commit-chains are the generic term for what is also called 'Plasma' - a layer 2 scaling solution for Ethereum and other blockchains.

 Vitalik Buterin has jokingly said,
 *"Commit chains" is more on-brand for bitcoin whereas "plasma" is more on-brand for ethereum.*

-Commit-chains, also sometimes described as non-custodial side chains, don’t introduce a new consensus mechanism like side chains, they rely on the parent-blockchain consensus, which makes them as safe as the parent-blockchain itself.
+Commit-chains, also sometimes described as non-custodial side chains, don’t introduce a new consensus mechanism like side chains - they rely on the parent-blockchains consensus which makes them as safe as the parent-blockchain itself.

-In commit-chains, untrusted and non-custodial operator facilitates the communication between transacting parties.
+In commit-chains, untrusted and non-custodial operators facilitate the communication between transacting parties.
 The operator is expected to commit the state of user account balances by sending periodic updates to the parent-blockchain.

-## How commit-chains work?
+## How do commit-chains work?

 ![](https://i.imgur.com/9ekBVjB.png)